stebz/stebz/README.md

 ```
 <!-- @formatter:on -->

-And in the Gherkin style too.
+And in the Gherkin style too:

 <!-- @formatter:off -->
 ```java